-The Sponsor may, in its sole discretion, select a different index provider, select a different index price provided by the Index Provider, calculate the Index Price by using the cascading set of rules set forth above, or change the cascading set of rules set forth above at any time.
+The Sponsor may, in its sole discretion, select a different index provider, select a different index price provided by the Index Provider, calculate the Index Price by using the cascading set of rules set forth above, or change the cascading set of rules set forth above at any time.27

-The Impact of the Approval of ETH Futures ETFs on Spot ETH ETPs Like the Trust
+The Impact of the Approval of Ether Futures ETFs on Spot Ether ETPs Like the Trust

-On October 2, 2023, the first ETH-based exchange-traded funds ("ETFs") were approved by the Commission for trading.
-The ETFs hold ETH futures contracts that trade on the CME and settle using the CME CF Ethereum Reference Rate ("ERR"), which is priced based on the spot ETH markets Coinbase, Kraken, LMAX Digital, Bitstamp, Gemini, and itBit, essentially the same spot markets that are included in the Index that the Trust uses to value its ETH holdings.
-Given that the Commission has approved ETFs that offer
+On October 2, 2023, the first Ether-based exchange-traded funds ("ETFs") were approved by the Commission for trading.28 The ETFs hold Ether futures contracts that trade on the CME and settle using the CME CF Ethereum Reference Rate ("ERR"), which is priced based on the spot Ether markets Coinbase, Kraken, LMAX Digital, Bitstamp, Gemini, and itBit, essentially the same spot markets that are included in the Index that the Trust uses to value its Ether holdings.
+Given that the Commission has approved ETFs that offer exposure to CME Ether futures, which themselves are priced based on the underlying spot Ether market, the Sponsor believes that the Commission must also approve ETPs that offer exposure to spot Ether, like the Trust.

-According to the Annual Report, when a modification is introduced and a substantial majority of users and validators consent to the modification, the change is implemented and the network remains uninterrupted.
-However, if less than a substantial majority of users and validators consent to the proposed modification, and the modification is not compatible with the software prior to its modification, the consequence would be what is known as a "hard fork" of the Ethereum Network, with one group running the pre-modified software and the other running the modified software.
-The effect of such a fork would be the existence of two versions of ETH running in parallel, yet lacking interchangeability.
-For example, in July 2016, Ethereum "forked" into Ethereum and a new digital asset, Ethereum Classic, as a result of the Ethereum Network community's response to a significant security breach in which an anonymous hacker exploited a smart contract running on the Ethereum Network to syphon approximately \$60 million of ETH held by the DAO, a distributed autonomous organization, into a segregated account.
+In the context of other digital asset-based ETF and ETP proposals for Bitcoin, the Commission has sought to justify treating futures-based ETFs differently from spot-based ETPs because of (i) distinctions between the regulations under which the two products would be registered (the Investment Company Act of 1940 (the "40 Act") for digitalexploited a smart contract running on the Ethereum Network to syphon approximately \$60 million of Ether held by the DAO, a distributed autonomous organization, into a segregated account.
 In response to the hack, most participants in the Ethereum community elected to adopt a "fork" that effectively reversed the hack.
 However, a minority of users continued to develop the original blockchain, with the digital asset on that blockchain now referred to as Ethereum Classic, or ETC. ETC now trades on several Digital Asset Trading Platforms.
 In the event of a hard fork of the Ethereum Network, the Sponsor will, if permitted by the terms of the Trust Agreement, use its discretion to determine, in good faith, which peer-to-peer network, among a group of incompatible forks of the Ethereum Network, is generally accepted as the Ethereum Network and should therefore be considered the appropriate network for the Trust's purposes.
-The Sponsor will base its determination on a variety of then relevant factors, including, but not limited to, the Sponsor's beliefs regarding expectations of the core developers of ETH, users, services, businesses, miners, and other constituencies, as well as the actual continued acceptance of, validating power on, and community engagement with, the Ethereum Network.
+The Sponsor will base its determination on a variety of then relevant factors, including, but not limited to, the Sponsor's beliefs regarding expectations of the core developers of Ether, users, services, businesses, miners, and other constituencies, as well as the actual continued acceptance of, validating power on, and community engagement with, the Ethereum Network.
 There is no guarantee that the Sponsor will choose the digital asset that is ultimately the most valuable fork, and the Sponsor's decision may adversely affect the value of the Shares as a result.
-The Sponsor may also disagree with shareholders, security vendors, and the Index Provider on what is generally accepted as ETH and should therefore be considered "ETH" for the Trust's purposes, which may also adversely affect the value of the Shares as a result.
+The Sponsor may also disagree with shareholders, security vendors, and the Index Provider on what is generally accepted as Ether and should therefore be considered "Ether" for the Trust's purposes, which may also adversely affect the value of the Shares as a result.

-The Sponsor will provide notice of any such changes in the Trust's periodic or current reports and, where applicable, will file a proposed rule change with the Commission.
+27 The Sponsor will provide notice of any such changes in the Trust's periodic or current reports and, if the Sponsor makes such a change other than on an ad hoc or temporary basis,, will file a proposed rule change with the Commission.